opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/schedule_response.md

 ### Photovoltaic (PV) Schedules

 <details>
-Photovoltaics only support a PQ schedule
+Photovoltaics only support a PQ schedule and a cost schedule

 #### PQ Schedule